About Government Documents

 Of the Depository Libraries in the United States, there are 51 are Regional Depository Libraries which receive all publications available for distribution through the U.S. Government Printing Office.
 The remaining libraries choose only those categories of documents which best develop their collections and serve their public.

 When a library is designated a Federal Depository, it becomes part of a national network.
-This network helps United States citizens understand their government and its activities by making available publications issued by various government agencies.
+This network helps all members of the public understand their government and its activities by making available publications issued by various government agencies.

 Guides to Our Collections